whyboris/TypeScript-Call-Graph/README.md

 Clone repository.
 Edit `index.ts` and/or `extract.ts` and run `npm start` to build changes, `npm test` to run CLI against files in this repository.

 Suggestions or PRs for how to improve this CLI are very welcome 	🙇

+You may also edit this repository as you'd like and install your custom version of `tcg` command with `npm run global`

 ### Thank you